 - At the COTC Newark campus, plans for the John and Mary Alford Center for Science and Technology are well underway, which will add much-needed laboratory and classroom space.
 The Alfords were very supportive of both COTC and Ohio State Newark during their lives, and their children, Ron Alford and Barb Cantlin, along with Barb's husband, Mike, have continued to carry on the legacy established by the Alfords through their generous lead gift of $2.5 million.
 Construction of the new Alford Center is projected to begin in 2020 with occupancy in January 2022.

-This past summer, COTC began offering short-term certificate programs leading to immediate employment in fields such as phlebotomy, electrocardiography and addiction studies.
-These certificates can be completed in one or two semesters, allowing graduates to quickly get into the job market in high-demand fields.
-In addition, several new associate degree options are being planned for autumn 2019 which will provide even more opportunities for local access to sought-after careers.
+- This past summer, COTC began offering short-term certificates leading to immediate employment in fields such as phlebotomy, electrocardiography and addiction studies, allowing graduates to quickly enter the job market in high-demand fields.
+In addition, several new associate degree options will be available in autumn 2019 which will provide even more opportunities for local access to sought-after careers.

-COTC also enjoys a thriving College Credit Plus program that enables middle and high school students to earn college credit during high school.
-This autumn COTC enrolled 1,285 College Credit Plus students at our four campuses and in local high schools.
+- COTC's thriving College Credit Plus program allowed 1,285 middle and high school students to earn college credit at our four campuses and in local high schools this past autumn.